siemens/simatic-s7-webserver-api/README.md

 This package provides an easy way to use the functionalities of the S7 Webserver API without taking care of the HTTP requests.

 In the area of the requesthandling following comfort is in place:
-* IDGenerator: Create IDs (with a parameterizable length) for the requests
+* GUIDGenerator: Create IDs (with a parameterizable length) for the requests
 * ApiRequestFactory: Create ApiRequests comfortably by providing the parameters for the according request
 * ApiRequestParameterChecker: Check the parameters on their validity before sending them to the plc (reduce traffic, enhance testability)
 * ApiResponseChecker: Pre-checking of Responses by the plc, throw exceptions that tell the user about the origin of an issue.